Grand River Steelhead Fishing (Ontario’s Grand River)

 LOWER GRAND RIVER STEELHEAD

-You can find the Grand River steelhead in the lower part of this river from about the town of Paris to Lake Erie.
-Anglers coming from the USA you can get to some good steelhead water in about 90 minutes from Buffalo, NY.
+Steelhead can be found in the lower part of the river from about the town of Paris to Lake Erie.
+Once crossing the border, anglers from the USA can access good steelhead water in about 80 minutes from Buffalo, NY.

-Due to multiple dams between Paris and Kitchener, the steelhead have access to about 100 kilometers of the lower Grand River and a few good spawning tributaries.
+Due to multiple dams between Paris and Kitchener, the steelhead has access to about 100 kilometers of the lower Grand River and a few good spawning tributaries.

-This is a big river averaging over 100 feet wide in many sections below Brantford.
-This is one of Ontario’s largest steelhead rivers and that can be intimidating to many angles but with the proper methods and some tips provided here, we can help get you into more steelhead.
+This big river is over 100 feet wide in many sections below Brantford.
+This is one of Ontario’s largest steelhead rivers.
+It can be intimidating to many anglers, but with the proper methods and some tips provided here, we can help get you into more steelhead.

-The steelhead are more active when the weather and the river is colder and will start showing up in small numbers in late September and stay until May.
+The steelhead are more active when the weather and the river is colder.
+They will start showing up in small numbers in late September and stay until May.

 Fresh steelhead from the lake can have a silver color with black dots all over their body and a pink or red stripe right down the side.